FabricMC/fabric-docs/develop/data-generation/world.md

 Trees and other surface structures should include the modifier `PlacedFeatures.WORLD_SURFACE_WG_HEIGHTMAP` instead of `HeightRangePlacement` to make the tree to spawn at the surface
 :::

-Now that we have the modifiers we can register our Placed Feature with:
+Now that we have the modifiers, we can register our Placed Feature with:

 @[code lang=java transcludeWith=:::datagen-world:register-placed-feature](@/reference/latest/src/main/java/com/example/docs/worldgen/ExampleModWorldPlacedFeatures.java)

 ## Biome Modifications {#biome-modifications}

-Lastly we need to add our Placed Feature to `BiomeModifications` during mod initialization, we can do this with
+Lastly, we need to add our Placed Feature to `BiomeModifications` during mod initialization, we can do this by adding the following line to our mod initiializer.

 @[code lang=java transcludeWith=:::datagen-world:biome-modifications](@/reference/latest/src/main/java/com/example/docs/ExampleMod.java)